-Blavatar is a term we came up with by combining Blog and Avatar.
+Blavatar is a term that combines “blog” and “avatar.”
 Blavatars are used in a number of ways.
-It will be displayed as the favicon for your blog, which shows up in a browser’s address bar and on browser tabs.
+It’s displayed as the favicon (or site icon) for your blog, which shows up in a browser’s address bar and on browser tabs.

-It will show up in the comments section of a blog if you send out any pingbacks.
-If you create a bookmark on your browser or shortcut on your iPhone/iPad home screen to any blog with a Blavatar, it will also be used as the icon.
+If you create a bookmark on your browser or shortcut on your mobile device home screen to any blog with a blavatar, it will also be used as the icon.

-Here are a few of examples showing a Blavatar:
+Here are a couple of examples of a blavatar:

-You can upload a Blavatar by visiting your site’s WP Admin and heading to Settings → General.
+You can upload a blavatar from your site’s WP Admin by clicking on My Sites → WP Admin → Settings → General.